langgenius/dify-docs/en/advanced/datasets/README.md

 ### Knowledge Settings

-Click **Settings** in the left navigation of the dataset.
-You can change the following settings for the dataset:
+Click **Settings** in the left navigation of the knowledge.
+You can change the following settings for the knowledge:

-* Knowledge **name** for identifying a dataset
+* Knowledge **name** for identifying a knowledge
-* Knowledge **description** to allow AI to better use the dataset appropriately.
+* Knowledge **description** to allow AI to better use the knowledge appropriately.
 If the description is empty, Dify's automatic indexing strategy will be used.
 * **Permissions** can be set to Only Me or All Team Members.
-Those without permissions cannot view and edit the dataset.
+Those without permissions cannot view and edit the knowledge.
 * **Indexing mode**: In High Quality mode, OpenAI's embedding interface will be called to process and provide higher accuracy when users query.
 In Economic mode, offline vector engines, keyword indexing, etc. will be used to reduce accuracy without consuming tokens.

 Note: Upgrading the indexing mode from Economic to High Quality will incur additional token consumption.
 Downgrading from High Quality to Economic will not consume tokens.

 ### Integrate into Applications

-Once the dataset is ready, it needs to be integrated into the application.
-When the AI application processes will automatically use the associated dataset content as a reference context.
+Once the knowledge is ready, it needs to be integrated into the application.
+When the AI application processes will automatically use the associated knowledge content as a reference context.

 1. Go to the application - Prompt Arrangement page
-2. In the context options, select the dataset you want to integrate
+2. In the context options, select the knowledge you want to integrate
 3. Save the settings to complete the integration

 ### Q\&A